OopsRyan/csv-util/README.md

 Furthermore, the amount of IO operation time might also be a problem, since the data is wrote out line by line.
 Using batch might a workaround.

+### Test cases
+Some test cases for DataGenerator can be found [here](./src/test/scala/DataGeneratorTest.scala)

+**TODO**:
+More test cases would be implemented in the further.
+Have many other quality tests to do.
+Sorry for that.